Achievable logoAchievable logo

 • Same principles apply as designing a new facility: form a committee, analyze needs, and create a plan.

-• Committee may include fewer professionals (e.g., contractor, architect not always required).
+• Committee may include fewer professionals (for example, a contractor or architect isn’t always required).

 • Focus should still be on: